 There are a few other areas in the Corevist add-on that might need reconfiguring.
 It all depends on what processes are changing once you go to S/4HANA.
 (See Technical Details below for more information.)

 No impact to the front-end experience

-As we explained when we launched our all-new Corevist Commerce platform, our front end is now decoupled from the backend web environment that integrates with SAP.
+As we explained when we launched our all-new Corevist Commerce Cloud platform, our front end is now decoupled from the backend web environment that integrates with SAP.
 The front end doesn’t store any business logic.
 Rather, it simply acts as a window into the appropriate data and logic in your SAP system.

 It doesn’t matter if you’re on ECC or S/4HANA.
 The front end always functions this way.
 If you’re migrating, that means you can reuse all the B2B eCommerce decisions you made—how you market to your customers, how you set up users in the database, your look and feel, and your application scope.
 You keep all the investment you made in your Corevist user experience when you migrate to S/4HANA.

 The technical details of migrating B2B eCommerce to S/4HANA